Xeeynamo/ff7-decomp/CONTRIBUTING.md

 - Submitted decompiled code must byte match and follow the original developer's intention.
 Raw code that closely resembles machine-generated artifact has no place to exist in this project.
 - Naming symbols such as function names, variables and structs is not required as part of decompiling code.
 Renaming a symbol must be a high-confidence change, also confirmed with a debugger.
 Wrong symbol names are harmful code debt.

-- How does it help others?

-There is an underlying mission to this project.
-The source code for Final Fantasy VII has been lost to time, and we have become stewards working to help bring it back.
-The reconstructed code can benefit other developers, gamers, speedrunners, researchers, and potentially even Square Enix themselves.
-We are looking for contributions that reflect and support this mission.
+- The reconstructed source code you will submit aims to save what has been lost to time.
+What you will bring back will be helpful to developers, modders, speedrunners, researchers and to the Square Enix team themselves.
+We are looking for contributions that reflect this mission.

 - You do not need to know assembly or MIPS to start with the project.
 We strongly recommend to get in touch before proposing your first changes.
 If you are not a programmer, supporting the project with documentation through debugging and code analysis is also accepted.